Ash Scattering Laws in Europe: A Comprehensive Guide by Country

 Country-by-Country Guide to Ash Scattering in Europe

 Country Allowed in Nature?
 Allowed at Sea?
-Cemetery / Official Fields Required?
+Cemetery Required?
 Notes

 Albania Case by case (permit) Not explicitly regulated Yes (for burial) Uncommon; local approval recommended

-Andorra Limited; designated areas / private with consent N/A (landlocked) Yes (designated cemetery areas) Municipal coordination required for nature
+Andorra Limited; designated areas only N/A (landlocked) Yes Municipal coordination required

-Armenia Largely unregulated; private land with consent N/A (landlocked) No (not specifically defined) Culturally uncommon in public places
+Armenia Largely unregulated N/A (landlocked) No Culturally uncommon

-Austria No (rare exceptions) No (rare exceptions) Yes Strict rules; local authority approval essential
+Austria No (rare exceptions) No (rare exceptions) Yes Strict; local authority approval essential

-Belgium No (private land with consent only) Yes (regulated) Yes Municipal scattering gardens required
+Belgium Private land with consent only Yes (regulated) Yes Municipal scattering gardens required

-Bosnia & Herzegovina Private land with consent; public nature unclear Uncommon No (not explicit) Consult local authorities; few official fields
+Bosnia & Herzegovina Private land with consent Uncommon No (not explicit) Consult local authorities

-Bulgaria No (unless designated) Yes (permit) Yes Official fields in cities; formal ceremonies common
+Bulgaria No (unless designated) Yes (permit) Yes Official fields in cities

-Croatia Strict limits (permit required) Yes (popular) Yes Adriatic scatterings common; land needs approval
+Croatia Strict limits (permit required) Yes (popular) Yes Adriatic scatterings common

-Cyprus Designated areas only Yes (common; notify authorities) Yes Procedures vary by community; advance notice
+Cyprus Designated areas only Yes (notify authorities) Yes Advance notice required

-Czech Republic Yes (landowner + municipality permission) N/A (landlocked) No (designated fields also exist) Popular: rivers, forests, mountains
+Czech Republic Yes (landowner + municipality) N/A (landlocked) No Popular: rivers, forests, mountains

-Denmark Approved areas; private land requires consent + authority Yes (approved) No (official gardens available) Sea scatterings popular (Baltic/North Sea)
+Denmark Approved areas; consent required Yes (approved) No Sea scatterings popular

 Estonia Yes (with permission) Yes No Baltic coast, lakes, forests common

-Finland Yes (with landowner/authority consent) Yes (sea & lakes) No Small, intimate nature ceremonies
+Finland Yes (with consent) Yes (sea & lakes) No Intimate nature ceremonies

-France Yes (with permit; not in cities) Yes No (nature allowed with declaration) Owner consent for private land; declare to city hall
+France Yes (not in cities) Yes No Declaration to city hall required

-Germany No (cemetery-only policy) Yes (authorised maritime zones) Yes Certificate with exact sea coordinates provided
+Germany No (cemetery-only) Yes (authorised zones) Yes Certificate with sea coordinates provided

-Greece Remote areas with approval Yes (with approval) Yes (permits required) Sea scatterings common near islands
+Greece Remote areas with approval Yes (with approval) Yes Sea scatterings common near islands

-Hungary Generally no (official fields only) N/A (no sea) Yes Scattering in nature needs special approval
+Hungary No (official fields only) N/A (no sea) Yes Special approval required

-Ireland Yes (largely unregulated) Yes No Symbolic coastlines and parks popular
+Ireland Yes (largely unregulated) Yes No Coastlines and parks popular

-Italy Yes (authorisation required) Yes No (outside cities; permits instead) Municipal & regional approvals may be needed
+Italy Yes (authorisation required) Yes No (outside cities) Municipal & regional approvals needed

-Latvia Yes (with permission) Yes No Baltic coast & forests frequently chosen
+Latvia Yes (with permission) Yes No Baltic coast & forests popular

-Liechtenstein Only cemetery fields or private with consent N/A (landlocked) Yes Alpine scatterings rarely authorised
+Liechtenstein Cemetery fields or private only N/A (landlocked) Yes Alpine scatterings rarely authorised

 Lithuania Yes (with approval) Yes No Cemeteries also offer scattering fields

-Luxembourg Yes (with owner + local authority consent) Yes (regulated) Yes (specific rules) Official serene scattering areas available
+Luxembourg Yes (owner + authority consent) Yes (regulated) Yes Official scattering areas available

-Malta Highly restricted on land Yes (permit; offshore) Yes (practically) Sea scatterings preferred; strong traditions
+Malta Highly restricted Yes (permit; offshore) Yes Sea scatterings preferred

-Moldova Unregulated; private land with consent N/A (landlocked) No (public scatterings rare) Often done privately on family land
+Moldova Private land with consent N/A (landlocked) No Done privately on family land

-Monaco Private land only with explicit permissions Yes (Maritime Authority approval) Yes (strict) Many choose columbaria or international waters
+Monaco Private land with explicit permission Yes (Maritime Authority) Yes (strict) Columbaria or international waters preferred

-Montenegro Private land with consent; nature needs authorisation Rare; authorisation required No (not explicit) Scenic sites chosen occasionally
+Montenegro Private land with consent Rare; authorisation required No (not explicit) Scenic sites chosen occasionally

-Netherlands Yes (municipal consent) Yes (offshore; no licence) No (official gardens common) Memorial forests & scattering services available
+Netherlands Yes (municipal consent) Yes (offshore; no licence) No Memorial forests & scattering services available

-North Macedonia Private land with consent; public needs approval N/A (landlocked) No (not explicit) Symbolic sites like Lake Ohrid
+North Macedonia Private land with consent N/A (landlocked) No (not explicit) Lake Ohrid symbolic site

-Norway Yes (permit from municipality/county) Yes Yes (permission required) Fjords popular; small nature ceremonies
+Norway Yes (permit required) Yes Yes Fjords popular

 Poland No No Yes (mandatory) Cemetery interment only

-Portugal Yes (private with consent; some official areas) Yes (Maritime Authority permit) Yes Popular: Atlantic Ocean, vineyards
+Portugal Yes (private with consent) Yes (Maritime Authority permit) Yes Atlantic Ocean, vineyards popular

 Romania No (special permit required) Very rare Yes (mandatory) Cemetery interment required by law

-San Marino Designated cemetery areas / private with consent N/A (landlocked) Yes Nature/public areas need licence
+San Marino Cemetery areas or private only N/A (landlocked) Yes Nature/public areas need licence

-Serbia Private land with consent; public needs authorisation N/A (landlocked) No (not explicit) Uncommon; influenced by Orthodox tradition
+Serbia Private land with consent N/A (landlocked) No (not explicit) Uncommon; Orthodox tradition dominant

-Slovakia No (only cemetery fields) N/A (landlocked) Yes (designated fields only) Nature/water/private land not allowed
+Slovakia No (cemetery fields only) N/A (landlocked) Yes Nature/water/private land not allowed

-Spain Yes (region-specific permissions) Yes (common) Yes (varies by region) Mediterranean, Sierra Nevada, Canary Islands
+Spain Yes (region-specific) Yes (common) Yes (varies by region) Mediterranean, Sierra Nevada, Canary Islands

-Sweden Yes (with permission) Yes (popular) Yes (permission) Nature-focused ceremonies valued
+Sweden Yes (with permission) Yes (popular) Yes Nature-focused ceremonies valued

-Switzerland Yes (freely, discreetly) N/A (no sea) No (if outside cemeteries) Alps & lakes widely used
+Switzerland Yes (freely, discreetly) N/A (no sea) No Alps & lakes widely used

 Turkey No (not supported by law) No Yes (burial required) Cremation & scattering practically forbidden

-Ukraine Regulated; permit for nature Regulated (permit) Yes (often cemetery fields) Growing acceptance in cities
+Ukraine Regulated (permit required) Regulated (permit) Yes Growing acceptance in cities

-United Kingdom Yes (respectful use of public spaces) Yes No Popular: parks, beaches, national parks
+United Kingdom Yes (respectful use) Yes No Parks, beaches, national parks popular

-Vatican City No No Yes (sacred places only) Scattering & home-keeping not permitted
+Vatican City No No Yes (sacred places only) Scattering not permitted under Church doctrine

 Legend: “N/A” = not applicable (e.g., landlocked).
 Local permits may be required even when “Yes”.